-If your 3D print job is for research or department use, you must first complete an intederpartmental charge form.
-When your print job is ready, we will place it in a labeled plastic bag on the table outside the Makerspace.
+Once your print is ready, we will place it in a labeled plastic bag on the table outside the Makerspace.

 - Laser Cutter – Reserve time on the laser cutter.
 These appointments are 30 or 60 min.
 You must complete the laser cutter training on Safety Spot before you can use the laser cutter.
 Have your design file already prepared (we recommend PDF, .svg, .dwg, or .ai).
 Please specify the material you plan to cut in the description.